These are FAQ's about math contests and particularly how to go about training for them.

 It's worth pointing out that no one has a silver bullet: there's no known study method $X$ (let alone a specific handout/book) such that students following $X$ consistently do well on USAMO.
 (Reason: the existence of $X$ is not a Nash equilibrium.)
 There are plenty of strategies which obviously don't work like "do nothing" and "read solutions without trying any problems", but beyond that anything reasonable is probably fine.

 If you had to force me to say what I thought was the biggest predictor of success, I would say it is whether you think about math in the shower.
 That means you both enjoy your work and are working on things in the right difficulty range.

 Which books/handouts/materials should I use?

 As I said it probably doesn't matter too much which ones you choose, as long as you exercise some basic common sense.

-With that disclaimer, possible suggestions for math olympiads:
+With that disclaimer, here are some possible suggestions for math olympiads.

 Younger students (preparing for AMC/AIME) would likely benefit from books or classes from Art of Problem Solving, like Volume 2.

 How do I get better at Euclidean geometry?

 Is it possible for me to go from $X$ level to $Y$ level in $Z$ time?

 I probably don't know much more than you do.